OlenaSakhno/jamstack-bootstrap/posts/sixth-post.md

 ---
 ## This is my sixth post

-I have write  it in Netlify content manager.
+I wrote  it in Netlify content manager.